Sales tax and VAT updates for modern finance teams

 Maryland to introduce 3% tax on IT and software services starting July 2025

-Starting July 1, 2025, Maryland will apply a reduced 3% sales and use tax rate to data or information technology services and system software or application software publishing services.
+Starting July 1, 2025, Maryland will apply a 3% sales and use tax rate to data or information technology services and system software or application software publishing services.
 The state’s standard tax rate is 6%.
 The tax will apply to both business-to-business (B2B) and business-to-consumer (B2C) transactions, with the legislation allowing for potential rate increases in the future.
 Maryland will, as a result, adopt a multiple points of use (MPU) exemption starting July 1, 2025.

 The bottom line: In early 2025, Maryland considered expanding taxes to cover more B2B services at a 2.5% rate.
 The proposal failed, despite estimates that it would have raised about $944 million in 2026.
 The state now faces a difficult situation: it plans to cut $2 billion from its budget but still needs to find $1 billion in new tax revenue to balance its books.
 Officials want to expand sales taxes to modernize what they consider an outdated tax system.